What does a Search Engine do?

 and charge money to extend your search capability.

-However, even with a higher commercial subscriptions the access to the total list of existing profiles, although very vast, still remains limited.
+However, even with a higher commercial subscription the access to the total list of existing profiles, although very vast, still remains limited.

 With Facebook, the limitation on internal searches is even greater and everybody knows how poor the search results are when looking outside of your circle of friends.
-Same goes with Twitter and several others.
+The same goes for Twitter and several others.

 The advantages of an X-ray Search